 Ad Ops ensure success through audience targeting, implementing it as a core process of the advertising campaign.
 They use their knowledge, skills, and experience to boost the performance of an ad.
 Rather than simply deploying a single ad and showing it across the breadth of a site, they can send targeted promotions to the relevant portals.
 For example, they can send a targeted sports-related ad to specific audiences who have previously shown an interest in sports material.
 Overall, this helps increase engagement, performance, and value of a campaign.

 Along with marketing and ad ops, many other departments including sales, fulfillment, shipping, customer support, and more – need data to succeed.
 Each department needs a fresh source of data in real-time, which they are constantly reviewing, analyzing, and interpreting.
 However, many other departments require data but can benefit from shared or collaborative systems.
 If you truly want to define data sharing, you must look at how incoming information is handled.
 The data comes in, is parsed and organized by a different group such as a marketing team, and then made available to the rest of the organization.
-Here is a deeper dive into some additional departments that might benefit from a steady stream of data.Along with marketing and ad ops, many other departments including sales, fulfillment, shipping, customer… Click To Tweet
+Here is a deeper dive into some additional departments that might benefit from a steady stream of data.Along with marketing and ad ops, many other departments including sales, fulfillment, shipping, customer support - need data to succeed.
+Click To Tweet

 Design can be broken down into smaller categories, all of which have to do with collecting and analyzing audience data.
 All boil down to one remarkably simple concept: what do the consumers want?